nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_headings.md

 - A list of the coded resources which may be used to give the text carried in the section in a coded format.

 ## Typical Text Section Content ##
-This diagram shows a typical text section.
+This diagram shows the elements of a typical text section which is found in the FHIR Composition Resource.
 Note: the examples of section HTML in this specification show only example html format such as tables.
 This is an exemplar format.
 There is no mandated format for the section HTML.

 <img src="images/explore/section_description.png" style="width: 100%;max-width: 100%;">